By Steve Cooper, Branch Chair and Health & Safety lead officer

 Here are some basic points about workplace safety in the pandemic and some places you can go for detailed and up to date information:

-How do I make sure I am safe if I do have to go to work?:
+How do I make sure I am safe at work?:

-- Where we do have to ‘go to work’ we should all be working to Risk Assessments – these include Individual Risk Assessments and Workplace Risk Assessments.
+- We should all be working to Risk Assessments – these include Individual Risk Assessments and Workplace Risk Assessments.
 If this is something that you are not aware of or something that was completed some time ago please speak to your manager and/or let UNISON know your concerns.

 - As a health and safety rep can I encourage you to work to your risk assessment guidance.
 You should ensure you have read (and contributed) to these risk assessments, particularly your individual assessment.
 These Risk Assessments should be regularly revised and updated as the information out there is constantly changing!